Cepholapod/EazyPeazy/README.md

 This program is licensed under the MIT License.
 See the LICENSE file for more information.

 Credits
-This program was developed by Seth Glover, Zachary Haring, Camille Kreager, Jessica Service.
+This program was developed by Seth Glover, Zachary Haring, Camille Kreager, Jessica Servis.